+8615824923250

 Copper foil is also cost-effective than materials that offer similar conductivity and durability.
 It is versatile enough to be used in a variety of applications, leading to reduced waste of material and costs to companies.

-Adhesive-Backed Copper Foil
+3. Composite Copper Foil

 Properties